top of page

 Rasa Daukus is an award-winning composer, pianist and sound artist.
 Her practice explores eclectic approaches to minimalist, postclassical, ambient and soundscape genres, integrating music and sound with visual art, film, installation, dance and theatre.

+Rasa's work has been performed in Australia, Asia, Europe, the UK and North America.
 She holds music degrees from the Australian National University School of Music (B.Mus.) and the University of Newcastle (M.Mus.(Distinction)).

 "Improvisational spirit, bold elegance, and impeccable musicianship."